Scroll down for training calendar . . .

 Follow this link for dates, times, and locations of Reflective Supervision Networking Meetings:

-NOTE THE DATE CHANGE FOR THE DECEMBER MEETING – We’ll meet on December 10!
+NOTE THE DATE CHANGE FOR THE DECEMBER MEETING – Our Dec 10th meeting was postponed due to snow!

 PD2PRACTICE – REINFORCE THE TRAINING YOUR STAFF RECEIVES